Evaluating a concern

 Outcomes

-The Evaluator may recommend any of the following:
+The Evaluator may do either of the following:

 If a case is referred to the Competence Authority, the teacher will be notified and given an opportunity to provide the panel members with written submissions or appear in person or represented by a lawyer or other advocate.